akerber47/akerber47.github.io/reading.md

 I'm not much of a critic but I'll mention if I have strong opinions about things.

 ### 2019 September
+- Franz Kafka, *The Unhappiness of Being a Single Man: Essential Stories*
+- Don Aslett and Laura Aslett Simons, *Make Your House Do The Housework*
+- Don Aslett, *Is There Life After Housework?*
+- Terry Pratchett, *Equal Rites*
+- Jeffrey Bussgang, *Entering StartUpLand*
+- Sabine Hossenfelder, *Lost in Math*
 - David Graeber, *Bullshit Jobs*
 - Mur Lafferty, *Six Wakes*
 - Robert B. Cialdini, *Influence*